d2718/jset-wasm/README.md

   * ~~user-specifiable color map~~ done!
   * user-specifiable "default" color (the one used when the iterator runs out of colormap before a point diverges)
-  * perhaps some type of smoothing, blurring, or downsampling
+  * ~~perhaps some type of smoothing, blurring, or downsampling~~ I added a parameter for a very simple smoothing pass.
+It's not as bad as I though it might have been; it's very subtle, even at full intensity.
   * improved UI of the web interface
     + drag-resizable canvas
     + better ergonomics/visuals for entering polynomial coefficients